ZktAk/ZeTTTa-3/README.md

 **MCTS vs Q-Table**

 The following graph shows the Win, Loss, and Draw percentages over 10,000 training games of a standard **Tabular Q-Learning** model and an **MCTS** model, configured with a 20 playout per move sampling rate, playing against each other.
+(The graph is from the perspective of the Q-Table agent)

 ![cumulative_accuracy](Q-Table_vs_MCTS_Cumulative_Accuracy.png)
 Final Win Percentage (Blue): 27.57%